loeiten/IN2140/os_theory_assignments/set_4.md

 ### Answer assignment 5

+- You can have several file systems without having several disks
+- You will limit the amount of space needed to organize the file system

 ## Assignment 6

 What is the purpose of the `open` and `close` operations?
 What does the `open` and `close` operations do?

 ### Answer assignment 6

+- `open`:
+   - Check that the file exists
+   - Mark that the file is used by a process
+   - Make a file descriptor and return this
+- `close`:
+   - Remove the file descriptor and clean up the internal kernel structure associated with the file
+   - Remove the mark of the file so that other processes can use it

 ### Assignment 7